- Focus and scope

 - Authors are obliged to provide retractions or corrections of mistakes.

-- All authors must be inserted in metadata section when submitting an article.
+- All authors must be inserted in the metadata section when submitting an article.

 - If the article is already in review, authors’ names cannot be changed unless approved by the EIC.

-- Authors must provide a patients’ consent form if patients' personal data are submitted.
+- Authors must provide a patient' consent form if patients' personal data are submitted.

-- Authors must provide Ethical Committee Approval by an Institutional Review Board (IRB) when patients trials are considered.
+- Authors must provide Ethical Committee Approval by an Institutional Review Board (IRB) when patient trials are considered.